 - 1. Before taking clones, do not fertilize your mother plant for a few days.
-Lack of fertilizer causes nitrogen to leave the leaves and stems.
-This lack of nitrogen will prevent your clones from growing vegetation, and allow them to focus their energy on producing roots instead.
+Lack of fertilizer causes nitrogen to leave the leaves and stems, preventing your clones from growing vegetation, and allowing them to focus their energy on producing roots instead.

 - 2. Take cuttings from lower branches with sturdy and well developed stems and leaves.
 Lower branches have more rooting hormones present, and will root faster than cuttings taken from high branches.
 The stem should be roughly the same diameter as the hole in your rockwool or other rooting medium.
 Cuttings should be between 5-10 inches long, with several or smaller branches off of the main stem.

 - 3. Cut the main stem off of the mother plant at a 45 degree angle.
-Cut as close as you can to the main stem without damaging it.
-Cutting close to the main stem ensures a larger surface area for roots to grow on, increasing your likelihood of success.
+Cut as close as you can to the main stem without damaging it – This ensures a larger surface area for roots to grow on, increasing your likelihood of success.